 - I will not be returning to work after maternity leave because I have decided that parenting is a full-time job.

 - I have to leave because of personal circumstances/problems.
-Learn how to maintain work-life balance
+Learn how to maintain a work-life balance

 Take reasonable, easy-to-understand, and reasons for quitting your job: